-Kanda have been producing microcontroller starters for almost 20 years, and they are used all over the world, in colleges and universities and by hobbyists and training companies.
+Kanda have been producing microcontroller trainers for almost 20 years, and they are used all over the world, in colleges and universities and by hobbyists and training companies.
+They provide an introduction to learning microcontrollers for beginners.
 A lot of Kanda boards are still in use after 15 years, which is a testament to their build quality.

-Kanda have written their own books to accompany their microcontroller training kits and guide the learning process, along with full schematics, sample code (C and Assembler), full documentation and datasheets.
-All development software needed is also supplied to give a complete kit, covering all microcontroller basics.
+Kanda have written their own books to accompany their learning microcontroller kits and guide the training process, along with full schematics, sample code (C and Assembler), full documentation and datasheets.
+All development software needed is also supplied to give a complete kit.

 The two most popular microcontrollers for general use are PIC and AVR.
-There are a lot of other good devices out there, but these two are the best choice to use to learn about them because of their widespread use.
-This means that they are cheap and easily available everywhere, tools are much cheaper and there is a huge amount of information on the web about using them.
+There are a lot of other good microcontrollers out there, but these two are the best choice to use for learning microcontrollers because of their widespread use.
+This means that they are cheap and easily available everywhere, tools are lower cost and there is a huge amount of information on the web about using them.

-The aim of all Kanda microcontroller training is to give you the basics, so that after starting from scratch, you can understand the information that is available on the Internet.
-A simple low cost trainer can not teach you everything about the subject, but it gives you a start.
-It teaches you about numbering systems, logic, code programming, plus how to use the development tools, often the hardest part.
+The aim of all our learn microcontroller kits is to give you the basics with a microcontroller course, so that after starting from scratch, you can understand the information that is available on the Internet.
+A simple low cost microcontroller trainer can not teach you everything about the subject, but it gives you a start.
+It teaches you about numbering systems, logic, microcontrollers and code programming in assmbler and C, plus how to use the development tools, often the hardest part.

-Once you have learnt all the basics, the microcontroller training kit gives you the hardware needed to develop your own projects.
+Once you have learnt all the basics, the microcontroller trainer gives you the hardware needed to carry on with your own microcontroller development and move on to your own projects.
 There is lots of information, including sample code and hardware schematics, on a huge range of topics from robots to instruments that you will be able to tap into.
-Further reading and study may be required on electronics and circuit design depending on your previous experience but Kanda aim to give you an excellent start.
+Further reading and study may be required on electronics and circuit design depending on your previous experience but Kanda aim to give you an excellent start with learning microntrollers.